shivannis/xandr-docs-public/xandr-docs/bidders/domain-lists.md

 ---
 title: Domain Lists
-description: The article describes the lists of domain that are created by the bidder. ms.date: 10/28/2023
+description: Select or exclude domain lists created by the bidder to build a customizable blocklist for better control. ms.date: 10/28/2023
 ---